I-3-1-52.Recording Audit Requirements

-a recommendation that the Appeals Council grant review to issue a less than fully favorable decision.
+The analyst is recommending that the Appeals Council grant review and issue a less than fully favorable decision; or